williamw520/zigjr/README.md

 ## RpcRegistry
 The built-in `RpcRegistry` implements the `RequestDispatcher` interface and serves as a powerful, ready-to-use dispatcher.
-You use `RpcRegistry.add(method_name, function)` to register a handler function for a specific JSON-RPC method.
+Use `RpcRegistry.add(method_name, function)` to register a handler function for a specific JSON-RPC method.
 When a request comes in, the registry looks up the handler, maps the request's parameters to the function's arguments, calls the function, and captures the result or error to formulate a response.